-Mr. Donovan was sworn in as the Under Secretary of the Air Force on August 3, 2017, and served as Acting Secretary of the Air Force from June 2019 until October 2019.
-In his current capacity, Mr. Donovan serves as the principal staff assistant and advisor to the Secretary of Defense and the Deputy Secretary of Defense for force management; force readiness; National Guard and Reserve component affairs; health affairs; training; and military and civilian personnel requirements and management, including equal opportunity, morale, welfare, recreation, and quality of life matters.
+The Honorable Matthew P. Donovan is the Under Secretary of Defense for Personnel and Readiness.
+Mr. Donovan serves as the principal staff assistant and advisor to the Secretary of Defense for force readiness; force management; health affairs; National Guard and Reserve component affairs; education and training; and military and civilian personnel requirements and management, including equal opportunity, morale, welfare, recreation, and quality of life matters.

 Mr. Donovan retired from the United States Air Force as a colonel after 31 years of enlisted and officer active duty service.
 He is a command pilot with over 2,900 hours of flight time in the F-15C Eagle and the F-5E Tiger II.